chiplukes/minecraft_auto_fish/README.md

 If you need to figure out a new mask you can take a screenshot of the bobber and then use hsv_thresh.py script to figure out the HSV thresholds.

+# TODO

+* Update this pip install dependencies instead of using batch files.

 # License